 I love Lydia Millen, because I think she’s grown her channels into a brand and she maintains both reliability and aspirational content.
 I also love Em Sheldon for her incredible travels and work ethic, and then also InTheFrow for her editorial style content and incredibly thought-provoking words.

 And it doesn’t just stop there, there are so many incredible people that I’m so pleased to see doing so well.
-One of my biggest inspirations is my late friend Dean Eastmond (if you Google him, he’s left an incredible legacy of inspiring work) who was one of the most brave, kind and passionate individuals I had the pleasure of knowing.
+One of my biggest inspirations is my late friend Dean Eastmond (if you Google him, he’s left an incredible legacy of inspiring work) who was one of the bravest, kind and passionate individuals I had the pleasure of knowing.

 I love it when people know what they want, where they want to be, what they want to change – and they have a drive to make it happen.
 Nothing is impossible!